 Just like death, Git is a fact of life for engineers writing code in 2021.

-It’s safe to say there is no avoiding Git, like there is no avoiding death, may as well make it work for us.
+It’s safe to say there is no avoiding Git, may as well make it work for us.

 In this post I will share a new workflow utilizing Git’s worktree feature that has been working well for me.

 A repository exists, a topic branch is checked out, and it is complete.

 $ git log commit 2d27894d5f6876ae456470f59a21bbd77184a853 (HEAD -> topic-branch) Author: louis <email@example.com> Date: Thu Aug 6 16:02:10 2020 -0400 implement plumbing commit 1cecb9d66c84cc007479330eec08ce74ae583cd2 Author: louis <firstname.lastname@example.org> Date: Thu Aug 6 16:01:36 2020 -0400 implement business logic commit abff991f6549435d2d8140182fc37603cff1a2c4 Author: louis <email@example.com> Date: Thu Aug 6 16:01:12 2020 -0400 implement storage